Tom Stoltman: Strongman career

 In 2022, Stoltman successfully defended his BSM title at the Utilita Arena in Sheffield, England.
+He then competed at the Arnold Strongman Classic for the first time and placed 7th.
 At World's Strongest Man, Stoltman took first in his heat, winning the first 4 events.
 In the final, Stoltman faced three former winners: four-time winner Shaw, 2019 winner Martins Licis, and 2020 winner Oleksiy Novikov.
-Stoltman won by a margin of 10.5 points, becoming only the second Briton to win two titles, 37 years after Geoff Capes and the first ever to win back to back titles.
+Stoltman won by a margin of 10.5 points, becoming only the second Briton to win two titles, 37 years after Geoff Capes and the first ever to win back-to-back titles.